krzentner/language-world/data/gpt-3.5-turbo/goal_md/hammer-4.md

+The task `hammer` requires the robot to hit the nail with the hammer.
 To hit the nail with the hammer reliably, the robot should perform the following steps:
     Steps: 1.
-Pick up hammer by handle  2.
-Put hammer over the nail head with a good amount of clearance  3.
-Move hammer downward and hit the nail
+Position the hammer above the nail
-    First, position the gripper around the handle of the hammer and pick it up.
+           2. Close the gripper on the handle of the hammer
-    - When the robot's gripper is not around the handle of the hammer and the robot's gripper is open, move the robot's gripper until the robot's gripper is near the handle of the hammer and the robot's gripper is closed
+           3. Lift the hammer above the nail
-    Next, position the hammer over the nail head with enough clearance to swing and hit the nail.
+           4. Position the hammer directly above the nail
-    - When the robot's gripper is not above the nail with a good amount of clearance, move the robot's gripper until the robot's gripper is above the nail with a good amount of clearance
+           5. The robot should now swing the hammer down and hit the nail on its head.
-    Finally, move the hammer downward and hit the nail.
+           6. Repeat until the nail is fully driven in.

-    - Move the robot's gripper downward until the hammer hits the nail
+Note: This task requires a lot more precision and accuracy than other tasks.
+Careful calibration and control will be necessary to ensure that the robot hits the nail with the hammer consistently and accurately.